anmol1432/anmol1432/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 ## Introduction
 Hi there!
-I'm Anmol Buttar, a JavaScript developer passionate about data structures and algorithms.
+I'm Anmol Singh, a JavaScript developer passionate about data structures and algorithms.
 I love scratching my head around solving problems efficiently.
 Please feel free to contact me if you have similar interests or need help with JavaScript development.
 And I also admire characters  like Tobirama Senju and Itachi Uchiha from Naruto and WhiteBeard from Onepiece_.
 Apart from coding, I enjoy exploring new technologies and honing my skills to become a better developer.

 - 🕸️ &nbsp; Passionate about the **Web (WWW)** and I yearn to **simplify web for everyone**.